Khalid Wooten

-Khalid Bilal Wooten (born February 19, 1990) is a Canadian football cornerback who is a free agent.
-He played college football at Nevada and was drafted by the Tennessee Titans in the sixth round of the 2013 NFL Draft.
+Khalid Bilal Wooten (born February 19, 1990) is an American former professional football cornerback.
+He played college football at Nevada and was selected by the Tennessee Titans in the sixth round of the 2013 NFL draft.

-Early years
+Early life

 He attended Carter High School in Rialto, California.
 He was a four-year letterman in high school.
 He selected as the Citrus Belt League MVP in 2007 and also was selected two-time first-team All-League team for the 2006 and 2007 seasons.

 College career

 He played college football at Nevada.
 He was selected to Preseason All-MW Second-team by the Phil Steele in his senior season.
 In, 2012, He also was selected to the Preseason All-MW Third-team by College Football Madness.

 Professional career

 Tennessee Titans

-On April 27, 2013, he was selected in the 6th round (202 overall) by the Tennessee Titans in the 2013 NFL Draft.
+On April 27, 2013, he was selected in the sixth round (202 overall) by the Tennessee Titans in the 2013 NFL draft.
 The Titans released Wooten on August 31, 2013.
 He was signed to the practice squad for the Titans the following day.
 Tennessee waived him again on August 31, 2014.